Nahal Oz attack: Inside the kibbutz

 At this stage, the Maglan soldiers were joined by troops of the Givati Brigade's reconnaissance unit who had originally headed for Sderot before they diverted to Nahal Oz.
 Although the Givati reconnaissance unit's officers claimed to have arrived at 11:00 a.m., this claim did not align with testimonies of kibbutz security team members.
 The IDF probe also found that the Givati troops arrived at about 1:15 p.m. along with the Maglan forces.
 At 1:45 p.m., the Maglan troops entered the kibbutz and began to clear it of militants.
-The Givati reconnaisance force was ordered to hold their position near a gate for evacuation operations.
-The Givati troops were joined by an unauthorized group including an officer, cadet, and a man claiming to be a former Yamas officer in a police cap and civilian clothes, and acting against orders the group began to clear buildings, during which they killed a member of the kibbutz security team who had been defending his home with his soldier son's weapon after mistaking him for a militant.
+The Givati reconnaissance force was ordered to hold their position near a gate for evacuation operations.
+The Givati troops were joined by an unauthorized group including an officer, cadet, and a man claiming to be a former Yamas officer in a police cap and civilian clothes, and acting against orders the group began to clear buildings, during which they killed a member of the kibbutz security team who had been defending his home with his son's army weapon after mistaking him for a militant.
 By 5:30 p.m., the kibbutz had been cleared.
 About an hour later, troops began to evacuate civilians from the kibbutz.
 After regaining control of the kibbutz, the IDF continued to engage isolated attempts by militants to enter the kibbutz via motorcycles and vehicles.

 The civilian casualty toll was initially reported as 12 killed and 20 missing.
 Later reports claimed that fifteen civilians from Nahal Oz were killed, including a student from Tanzania, whose body was taken hostage.
 In total eight hostages were taken from Nahal Oz to the Gaza Strip.
 The IDF investigation, released in March 2025, confirmed that a total of 13 residents including two members of the security team and two foreign nationals were killed in the attack.
 Three of the dead, a mother and son and a member of the security team, were found to have been killed by friendly fire.
 Among the victims were Israel Hayom photographer Yaniv Zohar and most of his family.
 Four other security personnel were also killed in the fighting.
 Eight kibbutz members were taken hostage.
 According to the IDF investigation, an estimated 80 militants were killed in the fighting in and around the kibbutz.

 Although Hamas succeeded in inflicting casualties and abducting residents, their plan to completely overrun the kibbutz failed due to the determined resistance put up by the kibbutz security team and Yamas officers.
 At no stage in the fighting was the kibbutz completely under their control.